 As Entrepreneur in Residence with Gabriel Venture Partners, Stephen advised on new technology deals for the Gabriel portfolio.

-Stephen went on to TotalPhase, helping transition the founders out while empowering a new CEO to take over in 1 year.
+Stephen went on to TotalPhase, helping transition the founders out while empowering a new CEO to take over one year.
 Stephen stayed on to develop a new product concept that is now helping the company grow at 25% annually.

 Stephen then created a behavioral analytics solution for Sideband Networks.
 This innovation allowed cybersecurity clients to defeat zero-day attacks on the wire.